-Hub Early career researchers will also participate in the Hub’s annual workshop and science symposium, and will have access to:
+Hub Early career researchers also participated in the Hub’s annual workshop and science symposium, and had access to:

 - Networking opportunities with: